mangomangomannn-a11y/autonomous-precision-landing-drone/JOURNAL.md

 3000mAh × 11.1V = 33.3 Wh
 2200mAh × 14.8V = 32.5 Wh

 The Watts per Hour for both, are virtually the same, less than a 3% difference between the two.
+On top of that, it's the same dimensions as the 3s.

 | Item Name | Qty. | Price (total) USD | Item Link |
 | :--- | :---: | :---: | :--- |